How Many Links In The Chain Of Infection

 6. Practice Safe Food Handling

 Safe food handling disrupts the reservoir and mode of transmission links in the chain of infection.
-Cooking food to the proper temperature kills pathogens like Salmonella and E. coli.
+But cooking food to the proper temperature kills pathogens like Salmonella and E. coli.
 Storing food at the correct temperature prevents the growth of bacteria.
 Avoiding cross-contamination prevents the spread of pathogens from raw foods to cooked foods.

 FAQ About the Chain of Infection